Table of Contents (click to expand)

 In Latin, Australis means “southern”, derived from the Latin word auster, which means “southern wind”.
 Clearly, it is similar to Ostar, which gave rise to the name for Germany’s eastern neighbor, but is not the same word.
 Terra Australis Incognita was eventually shortened to Terra Australis once explorers actually reached the southern continent.
 The first man to circumnavigate this continent, Matthew Flinders, was the one to suggest dropping the “Terra” from the name in 1814.
 Dutch explorers that had reached the continent first actually referred to Australia as “New Holland”, but this title never caught on, obviously.

-200 years earlier, in 1625, interestingly enough, the modern name “Australia” was included in a correspondence from Richard Hackluyt, a Dutch explorer and geographer, entitled “A Note of Australia del Espiritu Santo”.
-The use of Australia was actually a misspelling, as it should have said “Austrialia del Espiritu Santo”, which means “Southern Land of the Holy Spirit” in Spanish, and was actually referring to an island near Vanuatu, to the east of Australia.
+Interestingly, a much earlier use of a similar name appeared in 1625, when Samuel Purchas published Hakluytus Posthumus, a collection of voyage accounts that included materials gathered by the English geographer Richard Hakluyt (who had died in 1616).
+Among them was “A Note of Australia del Espiritu Santo”.
+The use of “Australia” was actually a corruption of “Austrialia del Espiritu Santo”, which means “Southern Land of the Holy Spirit” in Spanish, and was actually referring to an island near Vanuatu, to the northeast of Australia.

 The name Australia, slightly shifted from Australis was officially adopted in 1824, and has been that way ever since.